 1. Journals are your de-stress mantra

-There’s so much chaos around us - we don’t know how to stop, pause and think.
-Issues like commuting, pressure of work, cooking, household chores etc haunt us every minute of our lives.
+There’s so much chaos around us - we don’t know how to stop, pause, and think.
+Issues like commuting, the pressure of work, cooking, household chores, etc haunt us every minute of our lives.

 Further, in a peaceful state of mind, your breathing slows down, thereby creating a holistic balance of wellness and improved being inside your body.

 2. Journals and Notebooks help you to inspire

 Flashes of brilliance and moments of inspiration tend to appear out of nowhere, isn't it?

 For the risk of losing or forgetting them, you need to jot them down somewhere - hence the use of journals.
 You can write down ideas on a journal as soon as they spring up – even if it’s a short poem, a doodle, a funny caption to tweet the next day, etc.